PostHog/posthog.com/contents/handbook/people/hiring-process.md

 As a rule of thumb, everyone interviewing must feel a genuine sense of excitement about working with the candidate.

-### Interview with Tim

-I tend to split the interview up into the following sections:
+### What the interviews are like

+#### Roles

+Each person on a hiring team is assigned a role:

+- Bar-raiser: The person interviewing outside their area of expertise is the bar-raiser.
+The bar-raiser is here to qualify that everyone is truly excited about the candidate and that they're an example of us believing in talent compounds.
+Everyone should still think this way - or they should be clear in why they don't feel like this as part of their feedback.
+- Technical assessor: everyone else

+#### Step 1 - Culture

+We start with an interview which is designed to get the overall picture on what a candidate is looking for, and to explain who we are.

+This is to allow both PostHog and the candidate to assess cultural fit, and to dig into any concerns that Tim may have had in the first interview.
+I am looking for proactivity, directness, strong communication, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.

-- Talk about PostHog, where we're at and what the future looks like, including our long-term vision
+- Talk about PostHog, where we're at and what the future looks like, including our long-term vision.
+If it was cold outreach, we provide a little more context up front.
 - Talk about the candidate, dig into any questions I have from their CV
-- Talk about the hiring process and ask about expected compensation
+- Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned

-Hiring questions I like to ask:
+#### Steps 2, 3 (and sometimes 4) - Technical

+We wil usually have 1 cultural interview then 2 technical interviews.
+However this may vary with the role (ie a candidate who would interact with design and engineering should meet with someone working in both of those areas, plus Tim and James).

+These interviews will focus on the skills needed to fill the role.

+For a design hire, this could be:
+- A walk through of an example website page, product or other,
+- Tell me about one of the pieces in your portfolio
+- What does your calendar look like on a day you'd really look forward to - what sort of tasks would be on it?
+- How do you educate yourself on design?

+For an engineering hire this would be things like:
 - Tell me about a project you started from scratch.
 - What was the hardest technical thing you've done in the last month?
 - What did you do on your very best day at work?
 - Tell me about a project that you led that failed.
 Why did it fail and what did you learn?

-### Interview with James

-This is to allow both PostHog and the candidate to assess cultural fit, and to dig into any concerns that Tim may have had in the first interview.
-I am looking for proactivity, directness, strong communication, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.

-### Interview with a Team Member

-This is up to the interviewer.
-It can be useful to dig into some technical areas of their work.

-### 3 Days of Contracting Work

-We offer everyone who's gotten through the first 3 stages 3 days of contracting work.
+### PostHog SuperDay

+We offer everyone who's gotten through the interview process the chance to do a paid PostHog SuperDay.
+We schedule 1 full day in advance with the candidate where we hire them as a contractor.

 This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.

-If the candidate is currently employed full-time and can't take time off, we still offer 3 days but spread out over their evenings or weekends.
+It is a very demanding day of work.

 We will pay the candidate their 'normal day rate.'
 If they have done contracting before they will have one, but if not you can use [this formula](https://www.ellwoodatfield.com/event/how-to-calculate-out-your-day-rate/) to calculate it.

-The candidate will be invited to the team's standups and can pick up work like any other PostHog employee.

-### Decision
+This day will be _the same_ task each time for a given role, to be shared with the candidate at the start of the day.
+It should be too much work for one person to complete in a day to get a sense of the person's ability to prioritize.
+The tasks should be as close as possible to those that the candidate would be working on every day.

+### Decide if we will hire

 There will be a written catchup over Slack or via Zoom about the candidate with all people involved during the hiring.
 A yes/no decision will be made and then communicated to the candidate.

+It is expected that everyone takes notes on every interview and brings these to the meeting.
+These should _not_ be shared in advance of subsequent interviews but feel free to ask the next interviewer to dig into a certain area when you wished you had asked something.

 In case of a rejection, it's important to clearly outline why that decision was made.
 Highlight what went well, but also mention specific points of improvement.
-Make sure to leave the door open for the future so they can apply again in 12-18 months time.
+Make sure to leave the door open for the future so they can apply again in 12-18 months time as circumstances and people change.

+If there are wildly different opinions, reflect on why.

-### After
+### Making the hire

+Hooray!

 To give an employee an offer letter and to do the rest of the onboarding, see [Onboarding](/handbook/people/onboarding).